DCC-EX/BaseStation-EX/CONTRIBUTING.md

 Before contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change.

-Find us on our Discord here: XXX or on Trainboard: https://www.trainboard.com/highball/index.php?threads/dcc-update-project-2020.130071/
+Find us on our Discord here: https://discord.gg/y2sB4Fp or on Trainboard: https://www.trainboard.com/highball/index.php?threads/dcc-update-project-2020.130071/

 # Development Environment